- January 2025: The total number of claims in the Paragard MDL has risen to 2,882.

 Many Paragard lawsuits have been filed by women alleging harm by the copper IUD breaking.
 The cases have been centralized into one district court in the U.S. federal court system as a multidistrict litigation (MDL).
 This consolidation process is designed to save resources and eases the burden on district courts.

-MDLs use a bellwether trial to test how future cases may turn out.
+MDLs often use a bellwether trial to test how future cases may turn out.
 This practice is common in mass torts.

 Who are the named defendants in Paragard lawsuits?